41058 Dynamic Systems and Control A

 Description

-Mechanical and mechatronic engineers design machines, with complex dynamic behaviour, which must be controlled for reasons of safety and for meeting the machine’s desired performance.
-In this first of two subjects, students model the behaviour of linear (or approximately linear) dynamic systems that are typically encountered in the practice of mechanical and mechatronic engineering, to gain an understanding of how such systems can be engineered, or have their dynamics altered, to achieve desired outcomes.
+Vibration and noise control play a significant role in the behaviour, performance, design, life expectancy, user experience, and even failure, of mechanical and structural systems.
+Mechanical and mechatronic engineers design machines, with complex dynamic behaviour, which must be controlled for the reasons given and for meeting the appropriate design standards.
+In this subject, students model the behaviour of simplified linear (or approximately linear) dynamic systems that are typically encountered in the practice of mechanical and mechatronic engineering, to gain an understanding of how such systems can be engineered, or have their dynamics controlled, to achieve desired outcomes.
 The concepts and tools discussed in this subject can be used in a wide spectrum of engineering disciplines such as mechanical, mechatronics, manufacturing, and biomedical engineering.

 Typical availability